axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/commercial-hero-banner/README.md

 # Commercial Hero Banner

-The commercial hero banner component to really set something into the focus of the user.
+The commercial hero banner is a component to set something into the focus of the user.

 ## Usage